 Don’t lose your momentum.
 Reach your career goals faster with Bushnell University’s online RN to MSN track, which allows RNs to complete a bachelor’s and master’s degree in nursing in less time and at a lower cost than earning each degree separately.

 The online RN to MSN track is perfect for RNs who know they want to complete their master’s degree.
-Students are admitted to the MSN program and upon completion of nine bachelor-level courses (27 credits) will seamlessly be enrolled into master-level courses.
+Students are admitted to the MSN program and complete nine bachelor-level courses (27 credits), then are seamlessly enrolled into master-level courses.
 Upon completion of all bachelor’s- and master’s-level coursework, you will receive both a bachelor’s and master’s degree in nursing.

 Find more information on the MSN program and available concentrations.

 This program can be completed entirely online, allowing busy working adults to maintain a healthy work, life, and school balance.
 This program is designed to allow you to study anytime from anywhere, providing you the flexibility to arrange your studies around your own schedule.
 With multiple starts a year, you can start your program when it’s convenient for you!

 If you currently have your RN license and have already completed your bachelor’s degree (outside of nursing), then Bushnell University’s RN to MSN bridge may be the perfect fit for you!
 The RN to MSN bridge is for RNs who have a bachelor’s degree in a field other than nursing and wish to pursue a Master of Science in Nursing (MSN) degree.
 NOTE: A Bachelor of Science in Nursing is not awarded upon completion of the bridge program.

 - Flexible, 100% online accredited program

 - A supportive academic environment that puts students first